spacer Generic Logo

 spacer

-You see, this won't be the first time China got our cash (cash which is worth no more than the fickle whims of worldwide trust in the dollar).
-The last time the Chinese got our cash was just prior to the Opium Wars in the late 1800's where we forced China, against its own laws, to take opium in exchange for our own cash.
-You might say that we and Great Britain were the drug cartel of the times.
-The result was the theft of their ports, Hong Kong being one of them, to force the import of British and American trade triangle opium.
-You might also say we owed them one if you don't count our helping them to oust the Japanese during World War II.
+This won't be the first time China got our cash (cash which is worth no more than the fickle whims of worldwide trust in the dollar).
+The last time the Chinese got our cash was just prior to the Opium Wars in the late 1800's where we forced China, against its own laws, to take opium in exchange for our cash.
+You might say that we and Great Britain were the drug cartel of the day!

-The title Chinese junk is best applied to describing their products which in my mind don't even use tolerances.
+"Junk" best describes Chinese products which in my mind use low tolerances.
 Products by the same company can come with a variety of screw ups generally due to poor quality assurance and almost non-existent product testing.
+Look forward to throwing much of it out or returning it to the manufacturer if you can.

-However, Americans on their way to National bankruptcy demand these cheap products to maintain their spendy trendy lifestyles.
+Unfortunately, this trend is supported by too many Americans speeding us on our way to National bankruptcy because we demand these cheap products to maintain their spendy trendy lifestyles.
 No longer do most of us choose to buy American.
-To do so would leave a consumer with few choices indeed.
+To do so would leave a consumer with few choices.

-A boycott of Chinese goods, though entirely justified, is not ever likely to happen.
-More likely, the Chinese will gain more control over our markets.
+A boycott of Chinese goods, though entirely justified, is not likely to happen.
+More likely, the Chinese will gain more control over our markets as we go further into debt to possess cheaper and cheaper junk.

-Most of these problems are due to our poor buying habits and lack of personal responsibility, both politically and economically.
+Less face it.
+We have poor buying habits and lack personal responsibility, both politically and economically.

-The answer lies the personal decisions you make every day.
-Buy less from China and less in general is the answer.
+The answer lies the personal decisions YOU make every day.
+Buy less from China and less in general is the best answer that I can come up with.
 President George W. Bush's rhetoric for America to spend its way out of recessions is neither healthy for you or for China.
 Abstinence from Chinese products will force quality improvements in the long run and support what's left of American Manufacturing.

 bar